Achievable logoAchievable logo

 • Valgus stress test

-• Patient supine with knee resting at edge of mat; therapist applies valgus stress to the knee with knee flexed at 0 and 30 degrees
+• Patient supine with knee resting at the edge of the mat; therapist applies valgus stress to the knee with the knee flexed at 0 and 30 degrees

-• Tests the integrity of medial collateral ligament
+• Tests the integrity of the medial collateral ligament

-• Positive: laxity and pain compared to uninvolved side
+• Positive: laxity and pain compared to the uninvolved side

 • Varus stress test

-• Patient supine with knee resting at edge of mat; therapist applies varus stress to knee with knee flexed at 0 and 30 degrees
+• Patient supine with knee resting at the edge of the mat; therapist applies varus stress to the knee with the knee flexed at 0 and 30 degrees

-• Positive: laxity and pain compared to uninvolved side
+• Positive: laxity and pain compared to the uninvolved side

 • Pivot shift test

-• Patient supine with knee extended, hip flexed and abducted to 30 degrees and slight internal rotation; therapist holding knee with hand and the foot with another applies valgus force through a flexed knee
+• Patient supine with knee extended, hip flexed, and abducted to 30 degrees and slight internal rotation; therapist holding knee with one hand and the foot with the other applies valgus force through a flexed knee

 • Tests the integrity of the anterior cruciate ligament

-• Positive: tibia reduction during the test by iliotibial band
+• Positive: tibia reduction during the test by the iliotibial band

 Valgus test